microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br> To fix this issue check the following steps:</br>
 <br> - Disable `MC_SYNCHRONIZED` and `MC_SPEED_REGULATOR_EN`, and the motor will stay forever in Forced Commutation mode and remove any load from the motor if it is present
-<br> - Make sure the `MC_MIN_SPEED` parameter is at least 10-15% of the nominal speed of the motor mentioned in the data sheet and reprogram the CNANO board
+<br> - Make sure the `MC_STARTUP_SPEED` parameter is at least 15% of the nominal speed of the motor mentioned in the data sheet and reprogram the CNANO board
-<br> - If the motor is not spinning without vibrations, try to increase the `MC_MIN_SPEED` to 15% of the nominal speed
-<br> - If the motor is still not spinning accordingly, increase the `MC_STARTUP_VOLTAGE` parameter with increments of one volt per trial
+<br> - If the motor is still not spinning accordingly, increase the `MC_STARTUP_CURRENT` parameter with increments of 0.5 A per trial, until the motor starts smoothly.
-<br> - Tweak `MC_STARTUP_VOLTAGE` and `MC_MIN_SPEED` until the ramp-up spins the motor without vibrations
+<br> - Tweak `MC_STARTUP_CURRENT` and `MC_STARTUP_SPEED` until the ramp-up spins the motor without vibrations
 <br> - Connect the load back, if it was removed for this troubleshoot, and spin the motor again.
 If it spins without vibrations, then the `MC_SYNCHRONIZED` and `MC_SPEED_REGULATOR_EN` can be enabled again.
-If not, try to increase the `MC_STARTUP_VOLTAGE` parameter a bit more and try again.
+If not, try to increase the `MC_STARTUP_CURRENT` parameter a bit more and try again.
 <br> - `MC_RAMP_UP_DURATION`, given in milliseconds, can also be increased, to avoid an abrupt ramp-up

 ### Scenario 4: The motor starts, spins a few times, then stops or runs erratically